4.2 Linked List¶

 val: i32, // Node value

-next: Option<Rc<RefCell<ListNode>>>, // Pointer to successor node
+next: Option<Rc<RefCell<ListNode>>>, // Pointer to the successor node

-prev: Option<Rc<RefCell<ListNode>>>, // Pointer to predecessor node
+prev: Option<Rc<RefCell<ListNode>>>, // Pointer to the predecessor node

 }